TraceRicholson/trw_frontend_two/README.md

 # What are your plans for the future?
 E V E R Y T H I N G
+- Enable contact form submission.
+- Setup login credentails to lock out the admin page from hooligans.
+- Add more photos.
+- ?

 # Licensing
 This website and repo are property and coprighted by Resfeber Studios, LLC.
 Any personal use is unauthorized.